sathyanaravind/Generative-AI-with-Large-Language-Models/Notes.md

 Generative AI is a general-purpose technology like electricity.

 - foundation models also called Base models.
 Eg: BERT, GPT, FLAN-T5, LLaMa, BLOOM, PaLM
 - parameters - also called memory.
-Models with more paramemters are able to capture more understanding of the language
+Models with more parameters can capture more understanding of the language
 -
 #### Prompt and completions
 - prompt: text passed into the llm